- International & domestic air fares

 - Cocktail Reception, Welcome Dinner and Captain’s Gala Dinner

-- Special onboard entertainment including lectures, cooking demonstration, onboard music performances and nightly music by the Amadeus Duo in the Panorama Bar
+- Special onboard entertainment including talks, cooking demonstrations, onboard music performances and nightly music by the AMADEUS Duo in the Panorama-Bar

 - Complimentary use of onboard bicycles